 Sure, you’re angry at the officer for pulling you over and you’re annoyed at yourself for doing whatever it is the officer pulled you over for in the first place.
 And, of course, you’re plenty mad about all of the time and money this ticket is going to cost you.
 But the real question is what are you going to do about it?

-That's what we, and GETDISMISSED are all about; helping you save hours of time and LOTS of money by using this Trial by Written Declaration process.
+That’s what we, and GETDISMISSED are all about; helping California drivers save hours of time and LOTS of money by using this Trial by Written Declaration process.

 If your Trial by Written Declaration is successful it will prevent a negative point from going on your driving record, which will probably save you money on your auto insurance, and the court will refund 100% of the bail you deposited with them.